section-engineering-education/engineering-education/articles/clustering-in-unsupervised-ml/index.md

 + Membership can be assigned to multiple clusters, which makes it a fast algorithm for mixture models.

 ###### Disadvantages
 + If a mixture consists of insufficient points, the algorithm may diverge and establish solutions that contain infinite likelihood.
-This may require rectifying the covariances between the points (artificially).
+This may require rectifying the covariance between the points (artificially).
 + A sub-optimal solution can be achieved if there is a convergence of GMM to a local minimum.

 ### Conclusion